 Creating ExpressionNodes

-First: an ExpressionNode is always one PHP class.
-Where you place it is completely up to you - but to have the class actually be detected and used by Fluid, the class name must be returned from a custom ViewHelperResolver.
-This concept is also explained in the implementation chapter.
+An ExpressionNode is always one PHP class.
+Where you place it is completely up to you - but to have the class actually be detected and used by Fluid, it needs to be added to the rendering context by calling setExpressionNodeTypes().

-In Fluid's default ViewHelperResolver, the following code is responsible for returning expression node class names:
+In Fluid's default RenderingContext, the following code is responsible for returning expression node class names:

 /**